Empowering Scientific Workflows with Federated Agents: Evaluation

 \subsubsection{Agent Conversations}

 In \autoref{fig:actions} (bottom), we simulate a common pattern in LLM agents where two agents have a back-and-forth conversation.
 We compare \system{} to AutoGen, a popular framework for creating multi-agent AI applications.
 Each agent is run in a different process on the same node.
-Agents send ten messages back-and-forth, and we repeat with varying message sizes to simulate different kinds of conversations (i.e., text-only versus multi-modal).
+Agents send 10 messages back and forth, repeating with varying message sizes to simulate different kinds of conversations (i.e., text-only vs.\ multi-modal).
 AutoGen's distributed agent runtime uses gRPC which has a maximum message size of 4~MB. \system{} has comparatively lower overhead messaging in distributed settings.